-I, , have attempted t to resolve the following (Student)
+I, , have attempted t o resolve the following (Student)

-grievance with
+grievance with .
+(Give details of

-(Faculty/Depar tment chair)
+(Faculty/Dep artment chair)

 grievance below.
-May continue on back if needed.)
+May continue on ba ck if needed.)

-We have been able/unable to resolve the e issue to my satisfaction at this time.
+We have been able/unable to resolve to he issue to my satisfaction at this t ime.

 Signed,

+Signed,

 Date Student

 Faculty

+Department chair

 Department chair

 (Revised 10/06)